 A Message from the Dean

-In keeping with the University mission — to provide education as a balance of intellect and personal values - we offer a unique 10-week summer undergraduate research program that includes seminars, outreach programs, ethics training, and social activities.
+In keeping with the University mission — to provide education as a balance of intellect and personal values — the Bayer School offers a unique 10-week summer undergraduate research program that includes seminars, field and laboratory experiences, outreach programs, ethics training, and social activities.
 Students work side-by-side with faculty, graduate students, and research fellows toward breakthroughs in many aspects of science, including, but not limited to, molecular genetics, computational chemistry, developmental biology, materials research, nanotechnology, and the intersection of applied science and health.
 Inspired by their faculty mentors, most students elect to continue their research beyond the summer program, through the academic year, and many of them appear as co-authors on peer-reviewed publications, and have the opportunity to travel to national meetings to present their research.

-High-quality graduate education is a priority in the Bayer School, and we are proud of our nationally and internationally recognized M.S. and Ph.D. programs in both biological sciences and chemistry and biochemistry.
+High-quality graduate education is a priority in the Bayer School, and we are proud of our nationally and internationally recognized M.S. and Ph.D. programs in both Biological Sciences and Chemistry and Biochemistry.
 The M.S. in Environmental Science and Management prepares students for a variety of careers in the environmental professions, and the addition of a Conservation Biology track to this degree program allows the students to tailor their degree program towards a specific area of interest.
 The M.S. program in Forensic Science and Law is the nation’s only entry-level program combining science and law, answering a critical need for skilled professionals in the field of forensics.

 Duquesne University has witnessed remarkable achievements in recent years, and one of the premier success stories is the unprecedented growth of the programs in natural and environmental sciences.
 On their way to becoming tomorrow's leaders, graduates of the Bayer School find rewarding careers in a wide spectrum of professions and are recruited by the nation's most prestigious graduate, medical, and law schools.
-I encourage you to explore our site and discover for yourself the exciting opportunities available to you in the Bayer School of Natural and Environmental Sciences.
+I encourage you to explore our website and discover for yourself the exciting opportunities available to you in the Bayer School of Natural and Environmental Sciences.
 I also extend to you a personal invitation to visit us at Duquesne to tour our facilities, to meet our faculty, students and staff, and to witness firsthand how our students are becoming tomorrow's scientific leaders.